Emergent Elasticity and Quasiconformal Flow in Active Solids: Introduction

-The microscopic ATN model~\cite{Noll.etal2017} describes a 2D tiling of cells $i,j,\dots$ whose mechanics is dominated by tensions $\tau_{ij}$ along cell-cell interfaces and intracellular pressure $p_i$.
-In mechanical balance, virtual work has to vanish, $0 = d E = -\sum_{ij} \uptau_{ij} d\ell_{ij} + \sum_i \mathrm{p}_i d\mathrm{A}_i$, where $\ell_{ij}, \mathrm{A}_i$ are interface lengths and cell areas.
-The pressures $\mathrm{p}_i$ are determined by passive bulk elasticity, captured by a local equation of state $\mathrm{p}_i = P(\mathrm{A}_i)$.
-By contrast, the tensions $\tau_{ij}$ are dynamical variables determined by intrinsic motor molecule activity, and independent of interface length $\ell_{ij}$ -- there are no reference lengths and no constitutive laws for tensions.
+The microscopic ATN model~\cite{Noll.etal2017} describes a 2d tiling of cells $i,j,\dots$ whose mechanics is dominated by tensions $\tau_{ij}$ along cell-cell interfaces and intracellular pressure $p_i$ (Fig~\ref{fig:tri-to-mfd}, bottom).
+Accordingly, the differential of elastic energy is given by $d E = -\sum_{ij} \uptau_{ij} d\ell_{ij} + \sum_i \mathrm{p}_i d\mathrm{A}_i$, where $\ell_{ij}, \mathrm{A}_i$ are interface lengths and cell areas.
+In mechanical balance, $dE=0$.
+We assume that the cells' positions $\rvec_i$ are constrained to a fixed two-dimensional surface, and that the cells do not exert traction forces on a substrate (therefore, the tissue-internal forces balance among themselves).
+This picture applies, for example, to the early \emph{Drosophila} and chicken embryonic epithelia, which sit atop a liquid yolk and are constrained in the third dimension by the egg shell~\cite{Gilbert.Barresi2016}.
+The pressures $\mathrm{p}_i$ are determined by a local equation of state $\mathrm{p}_i = P(\mathrm{A}_i)$.
+(The original ATN model \cite{Noll.etal2017} assumed uniform $\mathrm{p}_i$).
+By contrast, the tensions $\uptau_{ij}$ are dynamical variables determined by intrinsic motor molecule activity.
 This is the key premise of the ATN model \cite{Noll.etal2017,Claussen.etal2024}.

+Tissue dynamics unfolds on three distinct time scales.
+The speed of relaxation to mechanical equilibrium is the most rapid, on the order of seconds~\cite{Bambardekar.etal2015}.
+Turnover of force-bearing proteins within a few minutes sets the speed of relaxation of passive elastic stress in the cytoskeleton~\cite{McGrath.etal1998}.
+Finally, morphogenetic remodeling and regulation of contractile activity take place over tens of minutes to hours.
+Here, we exploit this hierarchy and consider only the dynamics at the slowest, morphogenetic timescale.
+We therefore assume that the ATN model is in instantaneous mechanical equilibrium and that transient passive stresses relax rapidly.
+In this limit, the interfacial tensions $\tau_{ij}$ are purely determined by local motor activity and \emph{independent} of interface lengths $\ell_{ij}$ -- there are no reference lengths and no constitutive laws for tensions.

-We aim to understand how the active tensions determine the physical configuration of the cell tiling in force balance, and how this configuration evolves when tensions change adiabatically.
+In this stress-first setting, we aim to understand how active tensions determine the physical configuration of the cell tiling in force balance, and how this configuration evolves when tensions change adiabatically.
 To this end, it will be useful to think of the tension configuration as a network dual to the cell tiling.
-Since the cells generically meet at 3-fold vertices, the tensions form a triangulation with one node per cell $i$ and a length $\uptau_{ij}$ link between neighbors $i$ and $j$; Fig.~\ref{fig:tri-to-mfd}.
+Since the cells generically meet at 3-fold vertices, the tensions form an intrinsically defined triangulation with one node per cell $i$ and a length $\uptau_{ij}$ edge between neighbors $i$ and $j$; Fig.~\ref{fig:tri-to-mfd}.
 Each tricellular vertex $ijk$ corresponds to one ``tension triangle'', the shape of which encodes the local tension configuration (for example, tension anisotropy).
+This Maxwell-Cremona-like ``tension triangulation'' serves as a point of departure for our analysis.